 Here are some budget items to think about:

 - Prizes – and I’m often surprised at how users respond to prize offers.
 Something of little value to me sometimes draws in lots of entries because users find it valuable.
 You might test a few ideas with your target market before you start the contest.
 Note in the image above how users respond to the prize used in the contest.
 Of special note, contests often see better value when the prize supports a charity rather than benefiting the user.

 - You’ll need publicity to promote your Facebook contest in social media, email marketing, and probably traditional marketing, as well.
 Add that to your budget.

-- Now, add incidentals such as printing, website design, graphic design, etc to support your contest.
-Don’t forget staff — do you need some extra hands to handle the contest.
+- Now, add incidentals such as printing, website design, graphic design, etc. to support your contest.
+Don’t forget staff — do you need some extra hands to handle the contest?

-Plan, plan, plan
+3. Plan, plan, plan

-Measure and evaluate
+4. Measure and evaluate

 Once the contest is underway, start evaluating your results using tools like Facebook Insights for Business or proprietary tools to track reach, engagement, and conversion.

-If you’ve set up A/B testing you’ll get some great insights allowing you to tweak your Facebook contest while it’s still going on — one of the great benefits on online marketing is you can change things on the fly.
+If you’ve set up A/B testing you’ll get some great insights allowing you to tweak your Facebook contest while it’s still going on — one of the great benefits of online marketing is you can change things on the fly.
 And, assess the project at the end to glean insights for future engagement activities.

 Wanna learn more about measuring, A/B testing, and analytics?
 Grab the first chapter of our new ebook.
 It’s FREE.
-And, if you provide insights or edits to the manuscript (it’s a word document so you can make changes as you read), I’ll send you the finished ebook — hopefully ready by late summer.
+And, if you provide insights or edits to the manuscript (it’s a Word document so you can make changes as you read), I’ll send you the finished ebook — hopefully ready by late summer.